sahurai/CLOUD-Project-1/DOCUMENTATION.md

 ### 2.3 Why resource-aware routing is the interesting cloud problem here

-A plain Kubernetes `Service` load-balances **between identical replicas of one pool** (L4, round-robin).
+A plain Kubernetes `Service` load-balances **between identical replicas of one pool** (Layer 4, round-robin).
 It cannot look at an HTTP request and decide *which pool* should handle it.

 But our workload genuinely has two cost classes — small vs. large images — and we want them on different node profiles for cost and stability reasons.
-Bridging that gap (an L7 decision *in front of* the L4 mechanics) is the functionality we implement ourselves.
+Bridging that gap (a Layer-7 decision *in front of* the Layer-4 mechanics) is the functionality we implement ourselves.
 The algorithm is in [§4.3.1](#431-the-l7-routing-algorithm-go-reverse-proxy), the full write-up in [§5.3](#53-the-self-implemented-cloud-functionality-component--the-go-l7-load-balancer), and the build-vs-buy comparison in [`LOAD_BALANCER_COMPARISON.md`](LOAD_BALANCER_COMPARISON.md).

 ---